Biko (song): Music and lyrics

-Recording and releases
+Recording

 Gabriel provided lead vocals and piano.
 The guitarist for "Biko" was David Rhodes, Gabriel's longtime collaborator.
 Other participants included Jerry Marotta on drums, Phil Collins on surdo, Larry Fast on synths and synthesised bagpipes, and Dave Ferguson on screeches, who was a member of Random Hold with Rhodes.
+Commenting on the screech noise, Gabriel said that Ferguson's part was processed with an Echoplex and that the end result was "one of the most haunting sounds that I've ever heard."

 The musical origins of the song began with an African rhythm that Gabriel loaded into a small PAiA Electronics electronic drum box introduced by Fast.
 Gabriel said that the rhythmic starting point informed his decision to create relatively simple lyrics and melodic accompaniment.

-"Biko" was first released as a single in 1980.
-Gabriel donated the proceeds from both versions of the single to the Black Consciousness Movement in South Africa.
-These donations would total more than 50,000 pounds.
-The B-side of the 7" version contained Gabriel's version of the Ndebele folk song "Shosholoza", while the 12" version also carried a German vocal version of Gabriel's 1977 track "Here Comes the Flood".
+Fast added some synth drones using a Moog synthesizer and created the sounds of synthesised bagpipes by detuning some pulse wave drones with an Eventide harmonizer.
+Rhodes played his guitar parts on a Fender Jazzmaster utilising drone tones that primarily alternates between the musical notes of A and D.

+Release

 "Biko" was included on Gabriel's third solo album Peter Gabriel III (1980) (a.k.a.
 Melt) released by Charisma Records in 1980.
 At seven and one-half minutes, it was the album's longest song.
 The track was later included on his 1990 compilation Shaking the Tree: Sixteen Golden Greats.

+In the United Kingdom, Charisma Records released "Biko" as the third single from Gabriel's third self-titled album.
+Gabriel donated the proceeds from both versions of the single to the Black Consciousness Movement in South Africa.
+These donations would total more than 50,000 pounds.
+The B-side of the 7" version contained Gabriel's version of the Ndebele folk song "Shosholoza", while the 12" version also carried a German vocal version of Gabriel's 1977 track "Here Comes the Flood".
+Gabriel had first heard "Shosholoza" on the Dingaka soundtrack and credited the song's arrangers, Basil Gray and Bertha Egnos, as co-writers of his version, which was recorded at Crescent Studios in Bath, Somerset.

 "Biko" was featured prominently in "Evan", the penultimate episode of the first season of the American television show Miami Vice in 1985.
-Despite being banned by the SABC at the time, the song was not censored when the episode aired in South Africa, allowing many there to hear it for the first time.
+Despite being banned by the SABC at the time, the song was not censored when the episode aired in South Africa, allowing many there to hear it for the first time."Biko" was released as a single in 1980 and reached No. 38 on the British charts.

-Reception

-"Biko" was released as a single in 1980 and reached No. 38 on the British charts.
 The 1987 live version reached No. 49 in the UK.
 Soon after its release, a copy of "Biko" was seized by South African customs and submitted to the Directorate of Publications, which banned the song and the album on which it featured for being critical of apartheid, calling it "harmful to the security of the State".
 Thus, despite enduring popularity outside South Africa, it had no presence within the country.

+Critical reception